 It would be quite unacceptable if he takes silence as approval for his uncosted proposals — or even a blank cheque.

 Particularly as he was elected on a promise not to extend the Congestion Charge.
-5
+See note 5.

 I challenge the Mayor to appear on a mainstream phone-in with me to face the public over this important issue.

 This should be within the next three weeks to meet the consultation deadline.
-6 ”
+See Note 6. ”